mcsandeep/tyk-docs/tyk-docs/content/getting-started/create-account.md

 For certain Tyk Cloud configurations, you may also get an Edge Gateway deployment option, allowing gateways to be positioned closer to users for lower latency and optimized routing.
 This is ideal for multi-region or global API setups but may require additional configuration or regional deployment options through Tyk’s Multi Data Centre Bridge (MDCB) if set up manually.

-## Accessing Your Tyk Cloud Dashboard

-After verifying your email, you can log in to your Tyk Cloud Dashboard.
-This is where you'll manage your APIs, analytics, and more.

 {{< note success >}}